ankur-1989/html/chapters/ch-1-basics/basics.md

 # HTML Notes

+## Page title

+The title should describe the content and the meaning of the page.

+The page title is very important for search engine optimization (SEO).
+The text is used by search engine algorithms to decide the order when listing pages in search results.

 ## Block-Level and Inline Elements

 - **Block-Level Elements**: Elements like `<p>` and `<h1>` create a new line and take up the full width available.